KienHuynh/KienHuynh.github.io/_posts/2023-05-13-reversed-location-problem.md

 Generally, there are at most four bitangents between any two disks (unless they intersect, but since we are working with trees let’s assume that at worst, they will only touch each other).
-To see why we are dealing with bitagents, Shawn cooks up an example:
+To see how bitagents are relevant here, Shawn cooks up an example:

 <p align="center">
 <img src="/static/blog-posts/reversed-location-problem/fig7.png" alt="fig7" width="50%" />
 </p>

-Consider the set of uninterrupted segments that connects a point on the boundary of disk $$i$$ to a point on that of $$j$$.
+Consider the set of uninterrupted segments, i.e. segments not passing through another disk, that connects a point on the boundary of disk $$i$$ to a point on that of $$j$$.
 Instead of computing all such segments, which is a tall order, we can just check the bitangents that hit disk $$i$$ and $$j$$ instead:

 <p align="center">